comworkio/cmd-api/README.md

 # CMD Api

-Make a shell command available as Restful api.
-This is the low-cost FaaS !
+Do you want to expose a piece of shell as a Restful API without having to worry about looking for a complex or non-existent FaaS solution on your cloud provider?

+This is for you!
+This is the low cost FaaS that can be run wherever there is an OCI container runtime!

-You only have to configure this [OCI image](https://hub.docker.com/r/comworkio/cmd-api) as a pod if you're using Kubernetes or container if you're using something like docker, docker-compose, podman or whatever.
+You'll only have to configure this [OCI image](https://hub.docker.com/r/comworkio/cmd-api) as a pod if you're using Kubernetes or container if you're using something like docker, docker-compose, podman or whatever.

 This image will provide:
+* python3
 * bash
 * curl
 * jq